 Some places say to harvest after the second year, some after the third.
-The best rule I've heard is don't harvest anything smaller than your pinkie finger the first two years.
+The best rule I’ve heard is don’t harvest anything smaller than your pinkie finger the first two years.
+Let that go to a fern to let the plant grow and gather energy.

-I don't have any pictures, but if you let a spear go, it becomes a large feathery plant as a male or berries as a female.
+If you let a spear go, it becomes a large feathery plant as a male or berries as a female.
 After it feathers and berries, it becomes inedible, mildly toxic and can even be a skin irritant; but it protects the underlying shoots for the following year.

 If you have any patience, it’s well worth it.
 Fresh asparagus from your yard is nothing like what comes from in the store.